Ryder72/Paul-CI-Website/README.md

     - I have tested every internal and external link myself.

-    - I have also tested the website using the inspect tool provided by google to make sure the website is responsive and nicely styled
+    - I have also tested the website using the dev tool provided by google to make sure the website is responsive and nicely styled

 - # Known Issues